Joint pain in dogs: How to help with arthritis and other disorders

 Joint pain in dogs is a common ailment but that doesn’t make it any less serious.
 Indeed, dogs suffering with arthritis and other disorders can end up leading restricted lives and seeking treatment could help to relieve the symptoms.

-Luckily, a lot of research has gone into the diagnosis and management of chronic joint pain in dogs, as detailed in the scientific journal InPractice.
-It means there is greater awareness of the causes (which go beyond age-related arthritis in dogs) and more treatment options, too.
+Luckily, a lot of research has gone into the diagnosis and management of chronic joint pain in dogs.
+It means there is greater awareness of the causes, which go beyond age-related arthritis in dogs, and more treatment options, too.

-So let’s take a look at what you can do to relieve joint pain in dogs with the aid of expert veterinarian Dr. Rebecca MacMillan.
+So let’s take a look at what you can do to relieve joint pain in dogs with the aid of expert vet Dr Rebecca MacMillan.
 She also discusses the right time to say goodbye if a dog’s condition is affecting their quality of life.

 Types of joint pain in dogs